jamesthesnake/PumasDocs.jl/docs/src/basics/doses_subjects_populations.md

 tabular data.
 Generally this tabular data is given by a database like a CSV.
 The CSV has columns described as follows:

 - `id`: the ID of the individual.
-Each individual should have a unique integer.
+Each individual should have a unique integer, or string.
 - `time`: the time corresponding to the row.
 Should be unique per id, i.e. no duplicate time values for a given subject.
 - `evid`: the event id.
 1 specifies a normal event.
 3 means it's a reset event,